FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 ```
 NOTE: AGAIN, DO NOT TYPE EVERYTHING ON ONE LINE, IT WON'T WORK

+If you want to include every nucleotide in the entire file, put -1 as the length

 Now there will be a wall of print statements, and at the end, the program might display something like:
 ```
 ERROR! some values not ACGT